c6o/docs/content/pubsub.md

 Of course, there are an incredible variety of producer content sources out there.
 Custom software needs to be written for each type (and possibly major version) of this content source.
 Traxitt can assist customers to write adapters for their specific hardware sensors and/or data sources.
 In addition, Traxitt has a library of adapters already written either by Traxitt or the developer community.

-We recommend polling your sensors or data sources with a sensible predefined frequency.
+We recommend polling your sensors or data sources with a practical predefined frequency.
 In other words, choose a frequency that makes sense to capture expected changes quickly but doesn't introduce too much noise.
 For example, a weather-based temperature sensor could be polled every 60 seconds and there's little value polling it more frequently than this.
 Of course, take into account the sensor's accuracy and account for a follow up reading after a wild fluctuation.

 ### Subscriber content